dmerchier/ben/scripts/training/bidding/README.md

 This part describes how you can load an already trained model and continue training it (without the training starting from scratch)

-Let's say your already trained model is stored in the `model` folder and you want to continue training it and then store the results to the `model2` folder.
+Let's say your already trained model is stored in the `models/bidding` folder and you want to continue training it and then store the results to the `models/bidding-bis` folder.
 You can do this by running the [bidding_nn_continue.py](bidding_nn_continue.py) script.

 ```
 mkdir -p models/bidding-bis